vinapse/vinapse-moodle-plugin/README.md

 # Vinapse Moodle plugin

-This plugin allows to upload and view videos in Moodle.
+This repository contains the source code of the Vinapse plugins for Moodle.

+There are two plugins:

+- `mod_vinapse` is the main plugin, which provides the Vinapse video activity and settings
+- `mod_vinapsechat` is an optional plugin, which provides the Vinapse chat activity

-It supports Moodle 4.1 LTS and newer.
+The plugins support Moodle 4.1 LTS and newer.

 ## Installation